gdalle/DifferentiationInterface.jl/DifferentiationInterface/docs/src/overview.md

     There are many possible backend combinations, a lot of which will fail.
     At the moment, trial and error is your best friend.
     Usually, the most efficient approach for Hessians is forward-over-reverse, i.e. a forward-mode outer backend and a reverse-mode inner backend.

+!!! warning
+    Preparation does not yet work for the inner differentiation step of a `SecondOrder`, only the outer differentiation is prepared.

 ## Experimental